emacs-exordium/exordium/README.md

 `rtags-create-compilation-database`.
 It will:

 * Prompt for the project root dir
+* Read the `compile_includes` file
-* Scan all source dirs and include dirs
+* Scan all source dirs and include dirs according to what the file says
 * Create `compilation_database.json` (Note: it overwrites it without asking)
 * Ask if you want to reload it (if rdm is running).